Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Methods

 We employed two distinct methods to deposit $\alpha$-phase tantalum films.
-For both procedures, the chamber base pressure was reached below $6\times10^{-8}$ Torr prior to heating.
+For both procedures, the chamber base pressure reached below $6\times10^{-8}$ torr prior to heating.
 All substrates were pre-cleaned using acetone and isopropanol, then dried with a nitrogen (N$_2$) spray.

-In the first approach, we sputtered tantalum onto 430 \micro m-thick, double-side polished sapphire substrates first heated to $500\degree$C at a rate of $20\ \degree$C per minute, and thermally degassed at $500\degree$C for 2 hours.
-Following degassing, we deposited a 150 nm Ta layer while maintaining the substrate temperature at $500\ \degree$C. The substrates were then cooled to room temperature at a rate of approximately $12\ \degree$ C per minute.
+In one approach, we thermally degassed 430 \micro m-thick, double-side polished sapphire substrates pre-heated to $500\degree$C (at a rate of $20\degree$C per minute) for 2 hours.
+Following degassing, we deposited a 150 nm Ta layer while maintaining the substrate temperature at $500\degree$C. The substrates were then cooled to room temperature at a rate of approximately $12\degree$C per minute.

-The second method involved sputtering tantalum at room temperature onto Si(100) substrates with thicknesses of either 500 \micro m or 655–695 \micro m.
-We first deposited a 6 nm niobium seed layer, followed by either 60 nm or 100 nm of tantalum.
+The second method involved sputtering tantalum at room temperature onto Si(100) substrates with thicknesses of 500 - 695 \micro m.
+We deposited a 6 nm niobium seed layer, followed by 60 or 100 nm of tantalum.
 The DC sputtering powers were set to 510 W for Nb and 310 W for Ta.
-Both materials were deposited under an argon process pressure of 3 mTorr, yielding a deposition rate of approximately 15 nm per minute.
+Both materials were deposited under an argon process pressure of 3 mtorr, yielding a deposition rate of approximately 15 nm per minute.